The e-C4 adds a bit of colour to the EV part of the family hatch segment, thinks Jonathan Crouch.

 Cost of Ownership

-You might struggle to replicate that claimed 217 mile range figure we quoted earlier, unless you habitually drive like Miss Marple, but that's hardly an issue exclusive to Citroen when it comes to EV mileage claims.
+You might struggle to replicate that claimed 217 mile range figure we quoted earlier, unless you habitually drive like Miss Marple (it's 224 miles with the e-C4 X saloon), but that's hardly an issue exclusive to Citroen when it comes to EV mileage claims.
 We found that in urban use, it's much easier to get closer to that target figure.
-Especially since Citroen made changes to the drive system so that range in a variety of conditions is said to be improved, though the stated 217 mile WLTP reading we just quoted hasn't officially changed.
+Especially since Citroen made changes to the drive system so that range in a variety of conditions is said to be improved, though the stated WLTP mileage reading we just quoted hasn't officially changed.
 The e-C4 is fitted with an 11kW charger, which can charge from empty in around 7.5 hours using a 32amp home wallbox.
 It also has 100kW fast charger, which can achieve an 80% charge in around half an hour using a public fast charger.

 From launch, all customers will be offered a Pod Point Solo Smart Charger included in the price.
 As usual with an electric car, you can control charging via your smartphone and take advantage of lower cost off-peak electricity tariffs.
 You'll properly want to keep garage costs in check by opting for the affordable 3 year servicing plan that is available at point of purchase.
 Finally, there's the usual Citroen three year / 60,000 mile warranty.
 The insurance group for all variants is rated at 22P.